April 2

 However, we've found that in some instances, you can reuse vacuum bags.

-If you're sealing dry goods--brown sugar or pasta, for example--then you can cut open the bag and re-seal it for storage as long as there's enough bag to be re-sealed.
+If you're sealing dry goods--brown sugar or pasta, for example--then you can cut open the bag and re-seal it for storage as long as there's enough bag left to be re-sealed.

 And if you can wash and dry a bag thoroughly, you can safely reuse it for another purpose.